 - Issuing a “take it or leave it” settlement offer with an arbitrary deadline for your approval.

-- Convincing you that you don’t need a lawyer.
+- Convincing you that you don’t need a attorney.

-Our Jonesboro truck accident lawyers know all their tricks, and we don’t fall for them.
+Our Jonesboro truck accident attorneys know all their tricks, and we don’t fall for them.

 Are truck drivers subject to special regulations?

 The Federal Motor Carrier Safety Administration (FMCSA) governs commercial trucking throughout the United States, to which end it has enacted the FMCSA trucking regulations.
 Trucking is a highly regulated industry, and truckers are subject to numerous restrictions, including even personal habits such as a minimum number of hours of rest.
 Violation of a trucking regulation can form the basis of a claim if it was causally related to the accident.

 How are truck accidents different from auto accidents?